SClovesgtx/SClovesgtx/README.md

 I studied statistics for 3 years at [IME-USP](https://www.ime.usp.br/) (I'm a dropout) and therefore, for 4 years of my life, I worked in the data area.

-As time went by, I started to get more and more involved with software development and today all my study efforts are focused on this area.
+As time went by, **I started to get more and more involved with software development and today all my study efforts are focused on this area**.

 # What languages do I use?